 Regular exercise is an important aspect of diabetes management, as it can decrease insulin resistance and have a direct effect on lowering blood glucose levels.
 Recommendations include at least 150 minutes per week of moderate-intensity aerobic activity.
 Those with type 2 diabetes are also encouraged to participate in resistance training 3 times per week.
 Be sure to monitor blood glucose levels before, during, and after exercise.

 The nutrient balance of a diabetic diet is essential to maintain blood glucose levels and meal planning should revolve around the individual’s needs and balanced with insulin and exercise patterns.
 The key component is control of carbohydrates as these are composed of different forms of sugar, which contribute to elevated blood glucose levels.
 The amount of calories ingested at one time should be monitored and controlled in order to avoid severe spikes in blood glucose.
-High protein diets not recommended for weight loss.
+High protein diets are not recommended for weight loss.

 There are a number of acute and chronic complications that can occur as a result of diabetes due to its progressive and debilitating nature.
 Acute complications may involve the misuse of insulin, being unaware of the symptoms of hyperglycemia and hypoglycemia, which can lead to conditions such as diabetic ketoacidosis (DKA) or hyperglycemic hyperosmolar nonketotic syndrome (HHNS).
 Chronic complications can include retinopathy, peripheral vascular disease, neuropathy, and nephropathy.